 Judaic degree programs offered by accredited colleges and universities can include a variety of learning modalities.
 For examples, a college may provide students with the ability to enroll in a traditional on-site classroom program, online degrees, and/or hybrid learning programs.
 The hybrid track melds the best of distance learning with classroom lectures requiring students to meet intermittently at a pre-established time.
 The popularity of online learning and hybrid learning will likely increase over time as learning preferences catch up with technology.

 Next, students will have the ability to select an appropriate degree program.
 In fact, many schools provide multiple degree types to meet the evolving needs of the Jewish community.
-Degree tracks may include an Associate’s of Arts (AA), Bachelors of Arts (BA), Master of Arts (MA), or PhD as a Doctor of Philosophy.
-The doctorate degree in Judaic studies is most often conferred as a Doctor of Philosophy (PhD) which requires the successful completion of a board-approved dissertation project.
+Degree tracks at designated higher education institutions may include undergraduate degree programs such as the Associate’s of Arts (AA) and Bachelors of Arts (BA).
+Likewise, you may also find graduate-level degrees available at select schools.
+Graduate degrees can include a Master of Arts (MA) and Doctor of Philosophy (PhD).

 Degree programs selected by each student will translate to different coursework on a path to degree completion.
-More specifically, a student enrolled in Jewish studies at the Associate degree level will have to complete general coursework such as English composition, philosophy, creative writing, and psychology plus core classes.
-Meanwhile, a graduate student in Judaic studies will have fewer yet more intense coursework that will typically culminate in a dissertation or thesis project.
+As an example, a student enrolled in Jewish Studies at the Associate's degree level must register for electives along with general education coursework.
+Examples of general courses include general psychology, English composition, philosophy, archaeology, environmental science, and creative writing.
+Alternatively, a graduate student in Judaic studies will have fewer yet more intense coursework that will typically culminate in a dissertation or thesis project.